VirtusLab/scala-cli/website/docs/commands/clean.md

 sidebar_position: 16
 ---

-Deletes all generated files that are a part of your working directory including `.scala` directory.
+Deletes all generated files that are a part of your working directory, including the `.scala` directory.